-In an effort to encourage students to help one another by contacting the appropriate administrative department or authority in critical situations (Public Safety, Residence Life, Office of the Vice Provost for Student Affairs, Student Health & Wellness Center) or 911 Emergency Assistance, a student who seeks assistance for another student, who is experiencing a drug or alcohol emergency, will generally, as explained further below, not be subject to disciplinary action by the Office of the Vice Provost for Student Affairs.
+In an effort to encourage students to help one another by contacting the appropriate administrative department or authority in critical situations (Public Safety, Residence Life, Office of Student Affairs, Student Health & Wellness Center) or 911 Emergency Assistance, a student who seeks assistance for another student, who is experiencing a drug or alcohol emergency, will generally not be subject to disciplinary action by the Office of Student Affairs.
 This provision applies only to individuals, not organizations.
 To be clear, this policy is not meant to promote unlawful drug or alcohol use among students.
-Rather, it is intended to encourage responsible reporting to an appropriate authority when a student is in need of help.
+Rather, it is intended to provide a provision within the Code of Conduct to encourage responsible reporting to an appropriate authority when a student is in need of help.
 Accordingly, it is expected that any reporting will be done in good faith.
 Amnesty matters will be determined by the Dean of Students or designee.